Education

 Multiple EMF sources don't just add up - they can interact and amplify effects: Known Synergistic Combinations:

-• ELF + RF: Power frequency fields can make cells more susceptible to radiofrequency damage
+• Extremely Low Frequency (ELF) + (Radio Frequency) RF: Power frequency fields can make cells more susceptible to radiofrequency damage

 • Chemical + EMF: Heavy metals and pesticides increase EMF sensitivity